asreview/asreview/docs/source/extensions/overview_extensions.rst

 A template for creating your own ASReview extension can be found here: `Template <https://github.com/asreview/template-extension-new-model>`__.

-The following extensions are developed and currently maintained by the ASReview community:
+The following extensions are developed and maintained by the ASReview community:

 * ASReview CNN classifier
     - This repository contains a extention for ASReview logo.
 This plugin adds a convolutional neural network (CNN) model, that has been shown to outperform classical algorithms.